kids-first/kf-somatic-workflow/docs/kfdrc_gatk_create_cnv_pon_wf.md

 panels become smaller than 15 samples, the calls begin to noticeably deteriorate.
 For WXS, calling deteriorates somewhere under 25 samples.

+#### Consider Dropping Allosomes

+It can be difficult to procure the 80 samples (40 male + 40 female) required to generate a male and female panel of normals.
+In case where you have around 40 samples total and perhaps less than 20 male and/or female samples, you might consider dropping allosomes from the analysis.
+If your analysis has no regions of interest on the allosomes, it might be best to drop those chromosomes from the panel of normals.
+The mixed-sex panel of normals will be applicable to all samples in your study at the cost of chrX and chrY calls.

 ### Run at Own Risk

 It is possible to create a panel of normals from a single normal sample.